Somerset Family Adventures

 What3Words: /// shopper.claw.among

 How long does it take: Allow 1-1.5 hrs including stop for rope swing and snacks.
-(45 mins at a leisurely stroll without kids)
+(45 mins at a leisurely stroll without yong kids)

 Points of Interest: Iron Age Hillfort, woods, wildflowers, great views and a rope swing!